 At the front are two headphone outs, two re-amping outs and four line/Hi Z inputs, all on 1/4-inch jacks.
 To the rear are four dual XLR/1/4-inch inputs, two pairs of monitor outs on 1/4-inch jacks, eight analogue outs on a DB25, two RCA sockets for S/PDIF in and out, a power connector and USB and Thunderbolt sockets.
 On the left-hand side are two pairs of ADAT ins and outs.

 Once you have the software installed on your computer and connected you are ready to go.
 There are six amplifier emulations covering vintage to modern and clean to downright filthy.
 They sound great and, unlike some software emulations, have a great dynamic response.
-You also get a great range of EQs and a single compressor.
+You also get a great range of EQs and compressors.

 If you want a high-quality audio interface for studio, rehearsals and gigs you have to look at this.
 It sounds great and is supremely flexible.
 Certainly one of the best audio interfaces for guitarists you can buy.

-Read the full review: Antelope Audio Zen Tour
+Read our full Antelope Audio Zen Tour review

 Great sound and superb software control